 Also, it does have at least one more traditional Abridged Series (abbreviated, Gag Dub videos) - which is really surprising given that each of the actual episodes tend to average around 6 to 10 minutes, already…

 Absurdly Sharp Blade: Ruby's scythe cuts cleanly through a fairly large tree and later is able to slice through the neck of a monster, roughly as thick as she is tall.
-Played for Laughs in episode 9, when she cuts the curtain in their room as part of the decorating their room, only to have it stitched back together a moment later.
+Heck, in the Red trailer, she cuts a lot of wolves in half, some of them lengthwise!
+Played for Laughs in episode 9, when she accidentally cuts the curtain in their room in half while turning around, only to have it stitched back together a moment later.

 Action Girl: Essentially every female character introduced so far is one.

-Adventure-Friendly World: It's called Remnant (and the continent is called Vytal) is filled with monsters, with only the rare beacons of civilization and magic holding them back.
+Adventure-Friendly World: It's called Remnant (and the continent is called Vytal) and it's filled with monsters, with only the rare beacons of civilization and magic holding them back.
 The "points of light" setting is specifically namedropped.

 Alien Sky: The phases of Remnant's moon has a shattering visual effect.
 The reason it seems to shatter and merge continually is because unlike our moon; it spins on its axis such that the same side isn't always facing Remnant.
 It spins, we see the whole side; it spins; we see the shattered side; and back again.